INJURED AT WORK? WORKER’S COMP MAY COVER HOME CARE

 - A way to resolve any disagreements between you and the claims administrator over whether your injury or illness happened on the job, the medical treatment you receive and whether you will receive permanent disability benefits.

 What Type of Injuries Are Covered

 When injured, there are many resources provided to help you recover and return to the work force.
 Worker’s Compensation aids with medical bills, physical therapy, visiting nurses and medical supplies.
-You may also be eligible for non-medical assistance from a Home Care Agency to help with transportation to doctor’s appointments, bathing, after surgery care, housecleaning and other daily chores.
+You may also be eligible for non-medical assistance from a Home Care Agency to help with transportation to doctor’s appointments, after surgery care, bathing, personal care, dressing and other daily chores.

 Some examples for accidental injuries on the job: